May I introduce you to Stick.

 I’d like to offer you an invitation to an experiment.
 One about Kindness.

-It’s about doing relatively small kind things for ourselves on a regular basis.
-It is not about grand or expensive gestures, like booking in a massage or getting your hair or nails done.
+The experiment involves doing relatively small kind things for ourselves on a regular basis.
+It’s not about grand or expensive gestures, like booking in a massage or getting your hair or nails done.
 It’s not expected to cost you an extra cent.
-For instance, you could be kinder to yourself by recognising something that you’ve done well today, counting 10 deep breathes, finding an easier way to do something, and if today’s been rough, talking to ourselves like we would a close friend (instead of asking Stick to step in).
+For instance, you could be kinder to yourself by recognising something that you’ve done well today, counting 10 deep breaths, finding an easier way to do something, and if today’s been rough, talking to ourselves like we would a close friend (instead of asking Stick to step in).

 Part 1 of the workbook contains a few questions to capture how you’re feeling now, some possible kind things that you could do for yourself (plus space to add your own ideas), and a colouring-in tracker to mark your progress along the way.
 You can download the free workbook when you join up the Cup of Kindness experiment.